omvmike/fake-entity-service/README.md

 <a href="https://www.npmjs.com/package/fake-entity-service" target="_blank"><img src="https://img.shields.io/npm/l/fake-entity-service" alt="Package License" /></a>

 This is a fake entity service that allows you to prepare fake data for your tests.
-The aim is simplify database data generation for integration and end-to-end tests.
+The aim is to simplify database data generation for integration and end-to-end tests.

 And the main goal is to make it ORM agnostic.
-At the moment the library supports Sequelize ORM and TypeORM.
+At the moment the library supports Sequelize ORM and TypeORM with full transaction support.

 Target framework is [NestJs](https://nestjs.com/) but the code is framework agnostic so you can use it with any other framework or even without any framework.